hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Comm_spawn.3.rst

 :ref:`MPI_Comm_spawn` tries to start *maxprocs* identical copies of the MPI program specified by *command*, establishing communication with them and returning an intercommunicator.
 The spawned processes are referred to as children.
-The children have their own :ref:`MPI_COMM_WORLD`, which is separate from that of the parents. :ref:`MPI_Comm_spawn` is collective over *comm*, and also may not return until :ref:`MPI_Init` has been called in the children.
+The children have their own MPI_COMM_WORLD, which is separate from that of the parents. :ref:`MPI_Comm_spawn` is collective over *comm*, and also may not return until :ref:`MPI_Init` has been called in the children.
 Similarly, :ref:`MPI_Init` in the children may not return until all parents